netbeast/passbot/README.md

 If you do not have such integration token ready you can get one [here](https://netbeast.slack.com/apps/new/A0F7YS25R-bots)

 It will read passwords from **.passwords.json** on project folder, which is gitignored.
 If no passwords are found a error sound like `mec mec mec` will be its answer.
+You can create it telling passbot to save its first pass.

+It will react before certain expressions even if not mentioned.
+Those can be added directly chatting with passbot through slack, like before, or manually on **.expressions.json** file, also on project folder.

 ## Contribute
 If you have nodemon installed you can start development mode as:
 ```
 npm run dev
 ```

 ### tasks
 You can ask the bot to perform tasks.
 By default no tasks are installed.
 Tasks are javascript (or babel ES6/7) single-file programs